nnijat/aca-node/README.md

 # Intro
 The purpose of this project is to demonstrate that node.js is nothing special.
-Anyone can create a program that interprets input as code and processes it accordingly.
+Anyone can create a program that interprets input as code, processes it accordingly and then outputs something.

 # Instructions
 Write a program that will use readline to take user input.